VibeHarboe/Introduction-to-Shell/scripts/02_manipulating-data.md

 ---

 # 🚀 Speed Up Navigation with ```Tab``` Completion
 Efficiency is everything in data ops.
-Typing out long filenames is slow and error - prone—tab completion is my superpower for fast, accurate navigation.
+Typing out long filenames is slow and error-prone—tab completion is my superpower for fast, accurate navigation.

 #### *Example:*